 - Make decisions about community and collection definitions and community membership

 - Arrange for submission and description of content

 - Understand and observe policies relevant to Sydney eScholarship, including those pertaining to rights and license, and educate community submitters regarding these policies

 Can I restrict access to material?

-It is possible to restrict material, however the Sydney eScholarship Repository is an “open access repository" and as such the expectation is that material submitted will be made publically accessible.
-If you do not wish your work be publically accessible you may need to seek other archiving options.
+It is possible to restrict material, however the Sydney eScholarship Repository is an “open access repository" and as such the expectation is that material submitted will be made publicly accessible.
+If you do not wish your work be publicly accessible you may need to seek other archiving options.